vladysor/SensEdu/docs/projects/weather-station.md

 {: .NOTE}
 Since both sensors are connected to SDA1 and SCL1 pins, when using the Wire.h library functions, Wire1.begin() has to be used for I2C1 and Wire2.begin() for I2C2.
 More information about this can be found in the library   [ documentation webpage](https://docs.arduino.cc/language-reference/en/functions/communication/wire/).

-Moreover, to interact with SHT35 sensor, we use third party (developed by the company) Arduino library that can be found on [GitHub](https://github.com/Sensirion/arduino-sht/tree/master) and it is free for download.
+Moreover, to interact with SHT35 sensor,we use third party (developed by Sensirion) Arduino library that can be found on [GitHub](https://github.com/Sensirion/arduino-sht/tree/master) and it is free for download.
 For the barometric pressure sensor, DPS310, we also use Arduino library (developed by Infineon) available on [GitHub](https://github.com/Infineon/arduino-xensiv-dps3xx/tree/master).

 In the setup phase, both sensors are initialized and communication is established with both sensors.